cowtrix/cowtrix.github.io/posts/funnel-web-gully.md

 My squad had started moving the moment they’d heard it.
 Serge grabbed me and ripped the helmet off.
 “Allons-y, Jockey.”

-The moment we threw ourselves out of the cocoon, a bluebottle hit us with a spotlight and screamed rockets out of the sky.
+Only a few moments after we threw ourselves out of the cocoon, a bluebottle hit us with a spotlight and screamed rockets out of the sky.
 Bangs came from all around, a chunk of shrapnel stuck me in the ass, and I screamed right back.
 I lay there stunned, cradling my bleeding ass, and watched Pru try out the radshield for the first time.
-She crouched down behind the emblem of the Swooping Magpies and pointed it right at the bluebottle.
-It wobbled in the air for a moment, its lights dimming, and then fell like a pile of bricks almost on top of us.
+She crouched down behind the emblem of the Swooping Magpies, its hardware whirring to life, and pointed it right at the drone.
+The bluebottle wobbled in the air for a moment, its lights dimming, and then fell like a pile of bricks almost on top of us.

 “Allons-y, allons-y, go go!
 Tony’s gone.”